SENERGY-Platform/import-radolan/README.md

   + long (float): measurement longitude

 ## Configs
  * BBOXES (List): You can chain multiple bounding boxes to import multiple areas of interest.
-Make sure to choose these big enough to include at least one DWD station!
    You may use a tool like [this](http://bboxfinder.com/#51.294988,12.319794,51.370066,12.456779) to simplify the creation of these boxes.
    If not set, all data will be imported.
 No default value available.
    +  Element (List of 4 floats): a bounding box in your projection, for example [12.178688,51.247304,12.572479,51.439885] covers parts of Leipzig.